Lauren245/DnD-Names/README.md

 # Tabletop Character Name Generator
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) - https://opensource.org/licenses/MIT

 This is a simple React application that generates random character names based on the selected Dungeons & Dragons race and class.
 It also provides a reroll button to generate a new name with the same parameters.
+Currently, there are around 7,056 possible name combinations.

 **visit [https://tabletop-character-names.onrender.com/](https://tabletop-character-names.onrender.com/) to use the deployed version of the app.**